AprilAngland/triviawithus/README.md

 # Summary

-This app is an interactive trivia tool for party, events, etc. It is build to the author Tianxin's own wedding reception.
+This app is an interactive trivia tool for party and events.
+It is to be used at the author Tianxin's own wedding reception.
 There are two types of users: guest and host.
 Host will have access to a list of trivia questions from the database

-## Event Logistic
+## Event Logistic - before the event

-Guests will
+Guests will receive an invitation to the website, guest can login with their google account, view menu, make menu selection and upate other information such us dietray restrictions.

-## Interactive Trivia
+## Interactive Trivia - at the event

+Host will run through a list of trivia questions, and guests will be prompted to make their answer on their phone.
+The votes's name will be shown on the host's big screen and

 # Running the tool